bahrus/be-linked/README.md

             }
         </script>
         <input be-linked='
-            Assign result of input event handler into host on input event of adorned element.
+            Assign result of input event handler to host on input event of adorned element.
         '>
 </host-element>
 ```